openl2m/openl2m/docs/using/navigation.rst

 :doc:`the Basic Switch View <basic_view>`, showing all (visible) interfaces of the device.

-To return to the top menu at any time, click the image in the top left
+To return to the top menu at any time, click the image in the top left.
+This will also apply any changed switch group permissions.
+I.e. no need to logout and login again.

 .. image:: ../_static/top-menu.png